 Plus, as you all know from my recent rant about why I hate the toxicity of dryer sheets, I am all about choosing eco-friendly products for cleaning.

-7 Ways to Use White Vinegar for Your Household Cleaning
+7 Ways to Use White Vinegar for all Your Cleaning Tasks

 Try this alternative to clean all these things…

 Vinegar Is a natural germ fighter.
 It’s proven to conquer gram-neutral strains of bacteria.
 These culprits include e.
 Coli and other bacteria.
 Use it to wipe down your kitchen after you’ve handled raw meats.